agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 I actually found myself looking forward to the coding challenges because, with the improvement of coding on **an actual computer**, they were a nice break from the other interviews.
-Just like the technical screens these questions were all directly applicable to the work I would be doing.
+Just like the technical screens, these questions were all directly applicable to the work I would be doing.

 #### Open-ended Problems and Behavioral Questions

-This time there were more open-ended interviews that dug into some problem the business had (like "How would you help us filter spam?") or went really deep on a project I had worked on previously.
-I would get some of these questions during my previous years of interviewing, but they felt much more effective in the virtual format, perhaps because the lack of a whiteboard made it so the interviewer and I had to have a conversation instead of me giving a lecture.
+This time there were more open-ended interviews that dug into some problem the business had (for example "How would you help us filter spam?") or went really deep exploring a project I had worked on previously.
+Although I was asked some of these questions during my previous years of interviewing they felt much more effective in the virtual format, perhaps because the lack of a whiteboard made it so the interviewer and I had to have a conversation instead of me giving a lecture.